17 January - 20 February 2024

 Specific instructions for the call

 In addition to reading the call text, you also need to consult our Guide for applicants.

 In order for a person to access the call and start the application process, they have to be authorised to create organisation applications on the organisation’s Prisma account.
 If this is not the same person who will be the project leader and responsible for completing the application, the project leader must be invited to the application once the process has been started (see under the heading “Applicant” below, and under the tab “Participants” in the application form).

 The following requirements must be fulfilled in order for the organisation to be eligible to apply for the grant.
 We carry out checks, and reject applications that do not fulfil the requirements.

-The researcher proposed for the visiting researcher grant shall be an internationally prominent researcher within the field of the Holocaust, victims of the Holocaust and anti-Semitism.
+The researcher nominated for the visiting researcher grant shall be an internationally prominent researcher within the field of the Holocaust, victims of the Holocaust and anti-Semitism.

-The researcher proposed must not already be active in Sweden.
-The researcher must also be aware that they are being proposed, and also what acceptance of the proposal entails.
+The researcher nominated must not already be active in Sweden.
+The researcher must also be aware that they are being nominated, and also what acceptance of the nomination entails.
 If the proposed researcher declines to accept, the higher education institution (HEI) cannot propose a replacement.

 The visiting researcher is expected to take part in the department’s research and contribute to strengthening the existing research environment.

 The visiting researcher awarded the grant shall be employed by the administrating organisation throughout the visit.